huertatipografica/sarala/README.md

-Telex Devanagari
+Sarala > Latin + Devanagari font
 ===================

-This file provides detailed information on the *Telex Devanagari* font software.
+This file provides detailed information on the *Sarala* font software.

-This information should be distributed along with the Telex fonts and any derivative works.
+This information should be distributed along with the Sarala fonts and any derivative works.

 ### Basic Font Information
+Sarala is a devanagari font based on Telex free font.

 Telex is a humanist sans serif conceived to be a web font with nice legibility at normal text sizes.
 Originally based on grid fitting shapes it became a multi-purpose typeface with low contrast, open counter forms, wide proportions and a touch of freshness.